-- 1. Research Methods (5 ECTS) - Technology and Learning Dissertation (40 ECTS)
+Research Methods and Technology and Learning Dissertation (30 credits)

 All modules are core and compulsory for all students.
 Not all modules listed may be offered in a given academic year and may be replaced by alternatives.

-Students are required to reach a full complement of 90 ECTS to be eligible for the award of the M.Sc. degree.
+Students are required to reach a full complement of 90 credits (60 credits in year one and 30 credits in year two) to be eligible for the award of the M.Sc. degree.

-21.6 Assessment: To be allowed to proceed to the dissertation leading to the degree of M.Sc. in Computer Science, candidates must achieve a pass mark of at least 50% in each of the required modules taken in the first year.
+20.6 Assessment: To be allowed to proceed to the dissertation leading to the degree of M.Sc. in Technology and Learning, candidates must achieve a pass mark of at least 50% in each of the required modules taken in the first year.
 Students who fail one or more modules may, at the discretion of the Court of Examiners, re-attempt through submission of supplementary assessment(s) by an appointed date or by sitting supplementary examination(s).
 The maximum mark awarded for supplementary assessment or examinations is 50%.
 To satisfactorily complete a dissertation, students must submit their dissertation by the prescribed date and must obtain a pass grade or higher in their dissertation.
 The overall mark for the taught modules is based on a credit-weighted average of the mark awarded in each module.
-In order to qualify for the award of M.Sc. with distinction, students must, as a minimum, achieve a grade of distinction in their dissertation and achieve a mark of at least 68% in the unrounded average mark for the taught modules and, for modules amounting to at least half of the credits required for the taught component of the course, achieve a minimum mark of

-70% in each individual module.
-A distinction cannot be awarded if a candidate has failed any credit during the course.
+In order to qualify for the award of M.Sc. with Distinction, students must, as a minimum, achieve a grade of distinction in their dissertation and achieve a mark of at least 68% in the unrounded average mark for the taught modules and, for modules amounting to at least half of the credits required for the taught component of the course, achieve a minimum mark of 70% in each individual module.
+A Distinction cannot be awarded if a candidate has failed any credit during the course.

 Students who pass the required modules but who are not permitted to or otherwise do not submit a dissertation, or who do not satisfactorily complete their dissertation, will be eligible for the award of a Postgraduate Diploma in Computer Science.
-The Postgraduate Diploma with distinction may be awarded to students who achieve at least 68% in the overall average mark and achieve a minimum mark of 70% in individual modules which together amount to at least half of the required credits for the award of the Postgraduate Diploma associated with the student's registered course.
+The Postgraduate Diploma with Distinction may be awarded to students who achieve at least 68% in the overall average mark and achieve a minimum mark of 70% in individual modules which together amount to at least half of the required credits for the award of the Postgraduate Diploma associated with the student's registered course.
 All assessments and the dissertation will be subject to external review.

-21.7 Course Director: Professor Timothy Savage
+Course Director: Professor Timothy Savage